Are Google Ads Worth It in 2024?

 The lowest recommended daily Google Ads budget is $10.
 On a 30-day basis, you’ll have to spend at least $300 per month.
 Keep in mind that such a low budget may only generate poor leads or no leads at all, so consider your Google Ads spend carefully.

 Another factor to consider is the average CPC in your industry.
 If you’re in finance, your leads cost – a lot.
-On the other hand, eCommerce Google Ads come with a lower Cost Per Click.
+The deal values are higher, as well, so a nominal acquisition cost of $500 might not even be that much, provided that that lead generates $5000 in revenue.

 There are ways to optimise your budget down the line, especially once you get conversion cost data, but you’ll initially have to let Google Ads learn more about your campaigns.
 And that requires a testing budget.